Asbestos Testing Orange County

 If you are planning a renovation, demolition, or restoration project, asbestos testing may be required before work can begin.

-Indoor Clean Air Testing provides professional asbestos sampling and laboratory analysis to help ensure compliance with applicable regulations and environmental safety standards.
+Indoor Clean Air Testing provides fast, reliable asbestos sampling and laboratory analysis to ensure full compliance with EPA, OSHA, and SCAQMD regulations.

 Frequently Asked Questions